 I know I was responsible for not having taken better care of myself in the way in which I wished to take care of myself, namely choosing the natural way, however I had absolutely no idea that this work even existed and few women are also.
-I have an AT colleague who is also a personal friend, I only discovered in January that she knew about all this work, yet it was never mentioned, it happens, no doubt she was not fully aware of the severity of my symptom.
+I only discovered in January that a US colleague also knew about all this work, yet it was never mentioned, it happens, no doubt she was not fully aware of the severity of my symptoms.
 I had been having homeopathy for symptoms during the course of my training, I eventually chose to stop because I could see it wasn’t helping.
 I also chose to stop the medication which I also knew wasn’t helping.
 I hadn’t explored every option, I didn’t know there were others until I came across the work of this country’s highly regarded natural menopause expert, which has very much helped, there’s no getting away from the fact, and this certainly isn’t about right doing or wrong doing because if you’re not familiar with something, can can you possibly know?
 This is a very important point, its importance cannot be stressed enough.